 Good enough for Grok, good enough for me.

-I never dug into the truth on what Grok actually did – even if we know – because I liked the story.
+I never dug into the truth about what Grok actually did – even if we know – because I liked the story.
 It told me what I wanted to hear.
 Plus, eating like Grok was leaning me out, so it must be true.